smartdevicelink/sdl_core_guides/docs/Developer Documentation/Transport Manager/index.md

 ### Core as the Server

 Creating a connection with Core acting as the server means that the connection is initiated by a device trying to connect to Core.
 In the case of the TCP Transport Adapter, this all begins with a device connecting to Core on port 12345.
-The TCP Connection Listener's loop waits for a new connection to it's socket before adding that device to the device list (if it doesn't already exist) and adding the new application to the app list.
+The TCP Connection Listener's loop waits for a new connection to its socket before adding that device to the device list (if it doesn't already exist) and adding the new application to the app list.
 Once the application has registered and the HMI has received the updated app list, selecting the TCP application in the HMI shall prompt it to activate.

 ### Core as the Client